 If you visit Dorset you’re pretty much guaranteed to find yourself going on a walk (willingly or not!)
-To help you out we’ve decided to post a series of blogs featuring our favourite coastal walks.
-Please note: “I forgot my Wellies” isn’t an excuse!
+To help you out we’ve decided to post a series of blogs featuring our favourite coastal walks, starting with the ever popular Burton Bradstock.
+Please note: “I forgot my wellies” isn’t an excuse!

 DISTANCE: 1 MILE

 TYPE: STEEP AND ROCKY WITH BEAUTIFUL VIEWS